Martin-Antonov/GTE-Website/docs/movelabels.md

     **ACTUALLY, I WONDER if that status should not be assigned to the tree edge rather than the info set.
-    See below, in particular 3.a and 9.**
+    See below, in particular 3.a. and 9.**

-2. For each player, store a "first unused move label"
+2. For each player, store a "first unused move label" for automatic consecutive numbering.

 3. When an information set is assigned a new player or chance,